euphoria-lk/web-application/README.md

 # web-application
-Frontend Web Interface for Client and Counselor.
+Frontend Web Interface for Client and Counselor...